jaws-1684/chess/README.md

 ![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?style=for-the-badge&logo=ruby&logoColor=white)

 # Chess

-A basic command line ruby chess game where two players can play against each other or against computer.
+A basic command line ruby chess game where two players can play against each other or against a simple computer.
-This chess engine supports move generation/validation, piece placement/movement, and check/checkmate/stalemate detection.
+This chess engine supports move generation/validation, piece placement/movement, and check/checkmate/stalemate detection.[^1]

+[^1]: This is the final project in the Ruby curriculum at The Odin Project.
 ## Structure

 ```